KABAM-Robotics/rosrect-listener-agent/README.md

 ```
 $ roslaunch rosrect-listener-agent listener-agent.launch
 ```
 **NOTE: Just launching the ROS node will start a new ROS master if one is not found.
 This is just a syntax.
-We will be using this to connect to a simulation to listen to errors in the next section!
+We will be using this to connect to a simulation to listen to errors in the next section!**

 ## Example Application

 ### Catching Navigation Errors from /move_base
-In this example, we will run the rosrect Listener Agent along with the Turtlebot3 simulation to see how `/move_base` navigation errors are caught.
+In this example, we will run the `rosrect Listener Agent` along with the Turtlebot3 simulation to see how `/move_base` navigation errors are caught.

 ### Start Simulation
 Start a Turtlebot3 Navigation demo as documented by Robotis [here][1].
 Please make sure you have gone through the Turtlebot3 installation [documentation][2] if you are facing any errors with this step.

-First, open a new terminal and launch the turtlebot3_world:
+First, open a new terminal and launch the `turtlebot3_world`:
 ```
 $ export TURTLEBOT3_MODEL=waffle_pi
 $ roslaunch turtlebot3_gazebo turtlebot3_world.launch
 ```

-Then, open a second termainal and launch the navigation stack:
+Then, open a second termainal and launch the `turtlebot3_navigation` launchf file:
 ```
 $ export TURTLEBOT3_MODEL=waffle_pi
 $ roslaunch turtlebot3_navigation turtlebot3_navigation.launch